 As a parent you may want to introduce your kids to the fantastic sport of rock climbing.
 You may want them to take advantage of all the amazing benefits rock climbing provides, such as increased confidence, better strength and endurance, improved self-esteem, better decisiveness, enjoyment, and many others.
 But, when is the right time for your kids to start?
 In this article, we’re going to look at kids and rock climbing: the right age for them to start, the advantages of early climbing for them, and many other things we think you should know.

 So, what age can kids start climbing?
-There is no definite answer to this question.
 Technically speaking, as long as your kid(s) can walk, they can climb.
-You’ll be the one to decide based on their physicality.
+Some rock climbing experts recommend introducing them to this sport when they’re around 4-7 years.
+This is because they can take instructions well and have developed some problem-solving skills at that age.
+However, a parent/guardian should be the one to decide based on their physicality.
 Kids are well-known for being adventurous; you can see them trying to climb the door, the couch, and other surfaces when they’re as young as two years.
 Note that early age climbing requires a lot of supervision, and they should not climb without the presence of an adult.
-However, some rock climbing experts recommend introducing them to this sport when they’re around 4-7 years.
-This is because they can take instructions well and have developed some problem-solving skills at that age.
 Studies have shown that climbers below 16 years should not engage in intensive finger strength training.

 - How Old Should a Child be to Start Bouldering?